-- Little or no post processing
+- Little or no post-processing

 - No manual alignment

-- Reliable registration during scanning
+- Reliable registration during the scanning process

 - Artec Studio (version 9.2 or later)

-- Photogrammetry kit (see sample photo below)
+- Photogrammetry kit* (see a sample photo below)

-Cross and non-coded targets
+The reference cross and non-coded targets

 - The entire cross should be visible in the first 10-12 photos.

-- For subsequent photos keep moving around the object in a circle taking pictures of the scene at each step.
+- For subsequent photos, keep moving around the object in a circle taking pictures of the scene at each step.